SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 ## Test the application

-Open another CodeReady Workspaces Terminal Window by clicking on the '**+**' sign next to it and selecting **Terminal**.
+Open another CodeReady Workspaces Terminal Window.
 From the new Terminal window, access the application by running the below command:

 ```
 curl http://localhost:8080